Looking for a public bathroom in Moscow? Facebook Inc. (FB:US) has you covered.

 “Russia has become one of Facebook’s priorities and management is paying attention to it,” said Alisa Chumachenko, Game Insight founder and chief executive officer.
 “Developers are excited that Zuckerberg is here.
 Facebook is set to show fast growth in Russia now.”

-Sometimes referred to as the Russian equivalent of Zynga Inc. (ZNGA), Game Insight was founded in 2010 and employs more than 400 people.
+Sometimes referred to as the Russian equivalent of Zynga Inc. (ZNGA:US), Game Insight was founded in 2010 and employs more than 400 people.
 Its “Airport City,” a city-building game, and “Mystery Manor,” a clue-finding adventure, have both passed the one-million user mark on Facebook.

 About a third of the 34 apps built during the Facebook contest this week were games, made by developers hoping to replicate Game Insight’s success.
 Some chose to port existing apps from VKontakte to Facebook to save time.
 In one demonstration, programmer Jacob Ilin flipped his “Cut a Sheep,” a puzzle game revolving around a herd of sheep, in less than six hours.